Have you ever wondered what tennis players eat that allows them to push their bodies to the absolute limits for such extended periods of time?

 - Snacks: blueberry almond butter smoothies

-- Before match: pasta
+- Before match: chicken and rice or potatoes

 - Before game: sushi or pasta with olive oil and parmesan